 The first thumbnail is from Round Two’s channel where they highlight their experience at the Super Bowl weekend in Miami.
 They’ve aligned their font in an appealing way and use a drop shadow to help the text pop.
 Additionally, the use of pastel colors in their thumbnail text add a nice Miami touch to it!

-The next thumbnail example is from the fashion and lifestyle channel ToThe9s.
+The next thumbnail example is from the fashion and lifestyle channel called ToThe9s.
 Before getting into the text, they use a cool image design by collaging their professional photos.

-With an image design that’s already somewhat busy, they’ve added a simple clean font across the center of the design.
+With an image design that’s already somewhat busy, they’ve added a simple Hypebeast font across the center of the design.
 The text gives you enough context to know what the video is about, but makes you want to click to see more.

 In our next example, Monica Church uses a background overlay behind her text to help her text stand out.
 Adding a background overlay will allow for more options when it comes to coloring and something like this design can work perfectly for makeup tutorial videos or travel videos!